-Tip: If a memory register contains a memory for the MEs selected in the Inclusions, the button glows purple and the MEs that the register contains a memory for are listed below the memory number.
+Tip: If a memory register contains a memory for the area(s) selected in the Inclusions, the button glows purple and the areas that the register contains a memory for are listed below the memory number.
 The currently selected memory register glows blue.

 - 4. Select the recall mode for the memory.
-This is the mode that is stored in the memory, but can be overridden when the memory is recalled. - Program all elements are recalled as stored (default).
+This is the mode that is stored in the memory, but can be overridden when the memory is recalled. - Program all elements are recalled as stored (default). - MemoryAI current on-air elements are unchanged and the transition area is configured to take the on-air elements of the memory on-air with the next transition.

-- MemoryAI current on-air elements are unchanged and the transition area is configured to take the on-air elements of the memory on-air with the next transition. - Effects Dissolve on-air elements listed below are transitioned to the elements stored in the memory.
-The time it takes to go from the current elements to the elements in the memory is set in the Effects Duration field. - Matte colors (background, wash or borders) - Keyer settings like clip, gain, transparency - Mask position and size - Pattern settings like size, position, aspect, border, softness, rotation - DVE settings like size, position, aspect, border, softness, cropping - Transition Progress - 5.
+- Effects Dissolve on-air elements listed below are transitioned to the elements stored in the memory.
+The time it takes to go from the current elements to the elements in the memory is set in the Effects Duration field. - Matte colors (background, wash or borders) - Keyer settings like clip, gain, transparency - Mask position and size - Chroma key settings, except the background color - Pattern settings like size, position, aspect, border, softness, rotation - DVE settings like size, position, aspect, border, softness, cropping - Media-Store x/y position - Transition Progress - 5.
 Set the memory attributes that you want recalled with the memory.
-Refer to Memory Attributes on page 37 for information on memory attributes.
+Refer to Memory Attributes on page 46 for information on memory attributes.